Policies and Procedures

 A child between the age of 6 and 17 may leave school only after they have completed Year 10 of secondary education or where special circumstance have been approved by the Minister for Education and Training (Implemented 2011)

-School attendance plays a critical role in enhancing the lives of students in schools.
-Every day of attendance adds to a student's academic achievement and success at school (Implemented 2017)
+School attendance plays a critical role in enhancing the lives of children and young people.
+Every day of attendance adds to a student's opportunity to learn, develop and experience success in education.
+Attendance is a core responsibility of schools.

 These procedures outline the conditions upon which a child may be exempt from being enrolled at and attending school (Implemented 2017)